linqingfan/ffb6d/README.md

 cd ..

 ```
+## Install normal speed

-Install normalSpeed, a fast and light-weight normal map estimator:
+Install normalSpeed, a fast and light-weight normal map estimator.
+This will require opencv headers:
 ```
 git clone https://github.com/hfutcgncas/normalSpeed.git
 cd normalSpeed/normalSpeed
 python3 setup.py install --user
 cd ..
 ```

+## FFB6D codes update
+The original codes cant run after the first epouch because of tensorboardx problem.
-replace line 418 in the file ffb6d/train_lm.py (writer.add_scalars('val_acc', acc_dict, it)) with:
+Please replace line 418 in the file ffb6d/train_lm.py (writer.add_scalars('val_acc', acc_dict, it)) with:

 ```
           for i,val in enumerate(acc_dict):
                 writer.add_scalar(tag='Checking range', scalar_value=acc_dict[val][i], global_step=i)
 ```

+## Training with LineMod

+### Generate rendered and Fused data for LineMod datasets
 The raster triangle codes has been downloaded to /home/datasets/raster_triangle.
 Compile the rastertriangle_so.sh by modifying the correct library and include directory

 Generate the  rendered and fused data by: